TM, ®, Copyright © 2015 Piero Scaruffi. All rights reserved.

 It was relatively easy for blacks to identify with the Jews of the Bible: blacks too had been deported, and they too aspired to a homeland, a promised land (in fact the country north of the Ohio River, where blacks where free, was nicknamed "Jordan").
+The slaves easily identified with the suffering of Jesus.
 Several spirituals referred to the journey to freedom via the "Underground Railroad" (a secret network of abolitionists who helped blacks escape to the North) as the equivalent of the Jewish journey from Egypt to Palestine.
-A black woman named Harriet Tubman who worked for the "Underground Railroad" was referred to as "the Moses of the blacks".
+Songs like Run Old Jeremiah (first recorded in 1934 in Alabama) were accompanied by stomping feet simulating the noise of a train.
+A black woman named Harriet Tubman who worked for the "Underground Railroad" was referred to as "the Moses of the blacks" (she used the spiritual "Go Down Moses" to signal her presence in the area to slaves willing to escape).
 Songs such as We Shall Overcome were explicit about their real subject: freedom on this Earth, not only in Paradise.

 The process of black urbanization had also an impact on sacred singing.
 In the Baptist churches, the archaic form of spirituals that accompanied collective prayers evolved into the "gospel song".
 The main differences were the piano (spirituals were sung "a cappella") and the lead vocals, that were now taken on by the preacher himself.
 The effect was to reduce the freedom of the "performers".
 Originally the piano was meant to simply provide the rhythm but soon became a creative factor in itself, used to fill the pauses in the singing with all sorts of embellishments (arpeggios, glissandoes, etc).
 The demand for gospel hymns created a market for hymn writers, who specialized in adapating all sorts of melodies to the purpose of worshiping God.